Pre employment screening checks are a critical part of a business’s recruitment and onboarding process.

 Needless to say, any failure to carry out thorough pre employment screening checks can put you at risk of employing someone who is not suitable for the job.
 Further, as set out above, there are certain checks that you should always carry out to avoid falling foul of the law, not least the right to work check to ensure that an individual is eligible to work in the UK.

 By conducting a right to work check, this will provide you with a statutory excuse against liability for a civil penalty in the event you are found to have employed someone who is prevented from carrying out the work in question by reason of their immigration status.

-In contrast, where you are found to be employing someone illegally and you have not carried out the prescribed checks, or not done so correctly, you may face various sanctions including a civil penalty of up to £20,000 per illegal worker, as well as a criminal conviction carrying a term of imprisonment and unlimited fine.
+In contrast, where you are found to be employing someone illegally and you have not carried out the prescribed checks, or not done so correctly, you may face various sanctions including a civil penalty of up to £20,000 per illegal worker, as well as a criminal conviction carrying a term of imprisonment and an unlimited fine.

 It is also a criminal offence for an employer to hire a person to work in a regulated activity with children and/or vulnerable adults if they have been barred from doing so.
 As such, where legally required, you should always carry out a standard or enhanced criminal record check.